The Black Book: The Nazi Crime Against the Jewish People: Strategy of Decimation

 This section, written by Gitel Poznanski, describes the three ways that the Nazis weakened the Jewish population before putting them into death camps.
 The first was expulsion - forcing the Jews out of Nazi-occupied land and into Poland or the USSR.
 This made them easier targets for slave labor later and severed any connections they may have made at home.
 The first arrests of Jews were for their "protection", which quickly turned into the first detention camps in 1933.
 Using these camps as a threat, the Nazis forced Jews to emigrate very quickly, which often lead to illegal immigration.

 In Austria this process was much worse.
 In Germany the process of expulsion took place over about five years, but after the Anschluss the process was carried out in only a few months.
-Because of this there were over 3,500 deaths by suicide in the first year of the occupation, and the number of Jews in Austria shrunk from 180,000 to 55,000.
+Because of this there were over 3,500 deaths by suicide in the first year of the occupation, and the number of Jews in Austria shrank from 180,000 to 55,000.

 Poznanski goes on to describe similar practices in many other Nazi-occupied countries: Czechoslovakia, Holland, Belgium, Luxembourg, France, Norway, Denmark, Hungary, Greece, and Yugoslavia.

 The next process was the institution of slave labor.
 165,000,000 Europeans were forced to work under threat of being sent to concentration camps.
 The Nazi strategy was not to treat them like valuable resources to be kept alive; instead they were "worked to the point of debilitation" and "kept on the edge of starvation".
 This practice was carried out in Germany, Czechoslovakia, Holland, Belgium, France, and Poland.

 The last process was starvation.
 The book provides many graphs and figures of how much food was rationed to people in each occupied country.
 Germany always got the most food, and any food to be found in another country was pillaged so that "Germany ate while her subjects starved".